dbmdz/solr-ocrhighlighting/docs/indexing.md

 the (again, potentially very large) contents themselves in the index.

 !!! note "Performance"
-    When using external files for highlighting, the performance depends almost exclusively on how fast the underlying storage is able to perform random I/O. This is why **we highly recommend using flash storage for the documents**.
+    When using external files for highlighting, the performance depends to a large degree on how fast the underlying storage is able to perform random I/O. This is why **we highly recommend using flash storage for the documents**.